Who can submit a proposal?

 When should you submit a proposal?

 Early submission is encouraged.
-If possible, submit your proposal during the initial steps of your project (e.g., request for letter of support, grant application, prior to IRB application).
+If possible, submit your proposal during the initial steps of your project (e.g., request for letter of support, grant application).
 The review process is designed to be a tool to ensure that the research activities are congruent with Waisman Center mission and Clinics priorities, policies and procedures.

-Although research proposals may be submitted to the CTC research coordinator prior to UW-Madison IRB approval, implementation of research activities will not occur until IRB approval is obtained.
+Revisions to research proposals should be submitted to the CTC research coordinator and receive approval prior to submission to the UW-Madison IRB.
+Implementation of research activities will not occur until IRB approval is obtained.

 What activities do not require review?